niekados/my-classroom/README.md

 - Submenu within the main menu.
 - Options:
-    - Display full worksheet for chosen classroom.
+    - Display the full worksheet for a chosen classroom.
-    - Display only students with medical assistance requirements for chosen classroom.
+    - Display only students with medical assistance requirements for a chosen classroom.
 - Option to return to the main menu.

 ### Kitchen Menu